jkeza1/time_series_forecasting/README.md

 Air pollution, particularly PM2.5, is a significant public health concern in urban environments like Beijing.
 This project involves building a robust forecasting system using historical air quality and weather data.
 The model is designed to understand the underlying environmental dynamics, including local emissions, regional pollution transport, and meteorological conditions

 # Model Architecture:
-The best performing model is a stacked LSTM designed to hierarchically learn patterns from short-term to long-term dependencies.
+The best performing model is a stacked LSTM designed to learn patterns from short-term to long-term dependencies hierarchically.

 Input(shape=(72, 45))
 → LSTM(128, return_sequences=True)